FranciscoZacarias/fz_ui/README.md

 - [ ] Frustum culling - Skip rendering objects outside camera view
 - [ ] Texture atlasing system - Combine multiple textures to reduce binding overhead
 - [ ] GPU Timer queries - Measure GPU performance for bottleneck identification

-### BUGS

-- [ ] Camera is janky, especially when pressing like 2, 3 or more keys at once
-- [x] Screenspace text rendering appears on a base line, is scaled by pixel height and position from the quad center
-- [x] Worldspace  text rendering appears on a base line, is scaled by pixel height and position from the quad center

-## Game

-## fz_std

-- [ ] Window and Input should not be globals, they should be returned to userspace on initialization.
-- [ ] Put all functions definitions together and structs at the top
-- [x] Implement os_message_box
-- [x] Add os_message_box to failed asserts and emit_fatal